raphaelschaad/dotfiles/ios-code-guidelines.md

 ### @property declaration modifiers
 - Modifier order: `@property (<class, >atomicity, storage<, mutation><, nullability><, getter = isAwesome>) BOOL awesome`;
 - Be explicit about atomicity modifier `nonatomic`/`atomic`, because `atomic` is rarely intended but the default.
 - Be explicit about storage modifier `assign`/`weak`/`strong`/`copy`, even when it's `readonly`, because when overriding `readwrite` internally the signatures match.
 Use `assign` only for primitive data types and structs.
-In the rare case a class doesn't support `weak` references or unretained is intended, use `unsafe_unretained`.
+In the rare case that a class doesn't support `weak` references or unretained is intended, use `unsafe_unretained`.
 - Don't be explicit about mutation modifier `readwrite` because it's usually intended and the default.
 When using `readonly` in the header, optionally override in the implementation file to `readwrite`.
-- Change the default nullability behavior from `null_unspecified` to `nonnull` (with [a few exceptions](https://developer.apple.com/swift/blog/?id=25)) by enclosing the interface and implementation in both .h and .m with `NS_ASSUME_NONNULL_BEGIN/END`.
+- Change the default nullability behavior from `null_unspecified` to `nonnull` (with [a few exceptions](https://developer.apple.com/swift/blog/?id=25)) by enclosing the interface and implementation in both .h and .m files with `NS_ASSUME_NONNULL_BEGIN/END`.
 Then only be explicit when using `nullable`.
 Note that for method declarations these non-underscored forms come immediately after an open parenthesis before the type.
 - Use spaces around '=' for custom getter name to follow general convention.
 There should never be the necessity to use a custom setter name.

 ### Variable declaration qualifiers